Wilhox/Integrated-builder/README.md

 # Automated installation

-1. Download and run Integrated-builder.py
+1. Run a python file named Integrated-builder.py
 2. It will run autosetup and show more instructions